dominodatalab/domino-training-wine-quality/README.md

 }
 ```

-In the response box you will see a *prediction* value representing your endpoint's predicted quality for a bottle of wine with the attributes defined in the Request box.
+In the response box you will see a *prediction* value representing your endpoint's predicted quality for a bottle of wine with the attributes defined in the *Request* box.

-Try changing 'is_red' from 0 to 1 and 'alcohol' from 11 to 5 to see how the predicted quality differs.
-Feel free to play around with different values in the Request box.
+Try changing `is_red` from 0 to 1 and `alcohol` from 11 to 5 to see how the predicted quality differs.
+Feel free to play around with different values in the *Request* box.

 ```
 {